-We're delighted to announce that Aston Martin will be the honoured marque at this year’s Festival of Speed presented by Mastercard.
-Aston Martin will adorn the iconic Central Feature as they mark their 70th anniversary of their first race at Goodwood, and the 60th anniversary of its historic 1959 World Sportscar Championship.
+In 2019, Aston Martin was the honoured marque at the Festival of Speed presented by Mastercard.
+Aston Martin adorned the iconic Central Feature as they marked their 70th anniversary of their first race at Goodwood, and the 60th anniversary of its historic 1959 World Sportscar Championship.

 The Lavant Cup race at the 1949 Goodwood Easter Meeting was held over five laps, and marked Aston Martin’s first Goodwood appearance, with W G Bingley finishing in tenth position aboard his Aston Martin.
 Little did Bingley know that 10 years later, Aston Martin would achieve its greatest success on the same circuit.